 Past price performance is not necessarily indicative of likely future performance.
 Because market prices of M&T and Provident common stock will fluctuate, you are urged to obtain current market prices for shares of M&T and Provident common stock.
 The market price of M&T common stock and Provident common stock will fluctuate between the date of this proxy statement/prospectus and the effective date of the merger.
 No assurance can be given concerning the market price of M&T common stock or Provident common stock before or after the effective date of the merger.
 M&T may repurchase shares of its common stock in accordance with applicable legal guidelines.
 The actual amount of shares repurchased will depend on various factors, including: market conditions; legal limitations and considerations affecting the amount and timing of repurchase activity; the company's capital position; internal capital generation; and alternative potential investment opportunities.
 Federal law prohibits M&T from purchasing shares of its common stock from the date this proxy statement/prospectus is first disseminated to stockholders until completion of the special meeting of common stockholders.
-Certain other restrictions on M&T's repurchase of shares of its common stock apply as a result of M&T's participation in the TARP Capital Purchase Program.
+Certain other restrictions on M&T's repurchase of shares of its common stock apply as a result of M&T's participation in the TARP Capital Purchase Program

 M&T's timing, payment and amount of dividends (when, as and if declared by M&T's Board of Directors out of funds legally available) remains subject to determination by M&T's Board of Directors.
 M&T has previously paid regular quarterly cash dividends of \$0.70 per share.
-In the ordinary course of business, M&T is dependent upon dividends from its subsidiaries, M&T Bank, and M&T Bank, National Association to provide funds for the payment of dividends to stockholders and to provide for other cash requirements.
-Banking regulatory may limit the amount of dividends that may be paid.
+In the ordinary course of business, M&T is dependent upon dividends from its subsidiaries, M&T Bank, National Association to provide funds for the payment of dividends to stockholders and to provide for other cash requirements.
+Banking regulations may limit the amount of dividends that may be paid.
 Approval by regulatory authorities is required if the effect of dividends declared would cause the regulatory capital of M&T Bank or M&T Bank, National Association to fall below specified minimum levels.
 Approval is also required if dividends declared exceed the net profits for that year combined with the retained net profits for the preceding two years.
 Under Federal Reserve Board regulations, the Federal Reserve Board has the authority to prohibit bank holding companies from engaging in activities that the Federal Reserve Board considers unsafe or unsound banking practices.
-Under certain circumstances, the Federal Reserve Board pay take the position that payment of dividends by M&T would constitute an unsafe or unsound banking practice in light of its financial condition.
-Under Federal Reserve Board policies, a bank holding company should pay cash dividends on type stock only out of income available over the past year and should not pay cash dividends if such payment would undermine its ability to serve as a source of strength to its banking subsidiaries.
-M&T's agreements with the U.S. Department of the Treasury with respect to M&T's participation in the TARP Capital Purchase Program contains limitations on certain actions of M&T, including, but not limited to, the payment of cash dividends on M&T common stock in excess of the current quarterly cash dividend of \$0.70 per share and the repurchase of M&T common stock during the first thre
+Under certain circumstances, the Federal Reserve Board policies, a bank holding company should pay cash dividends on its common stock only out of income available over the past year and should not pay cash dividends if such payment would undermine its ability to serve as a source of strength to its banking subsidiaries.
+M&T's ability to pay cash dividends is further limited by its obligation to maintain adequate levels of capital in accordance with the Federal Reserve Board's capital adequacy guidelines.
+In addition, M&T's agreements with the U.S. Department of the Treasury with respect to M&T's participation in the TARP Capital Purchase Program contains limitations on certain actions of M&T, including, but not limited to, the payment of cash dividends on M&T common stock in excess of the current quarterly cash dividend of \$0.70 per share and the repurchase of M&T common stock du